 Swiss League Against Epilepsy

-The Research Grant from the Swiss League Against Epilepsy totals CHF 25,000.
-It is awarded annually to researchers working in Switzerland as start‐up funding for larger research projects.
+(Zurich) The Research Recognition Award (research grant) from the Swiss League Against Epilepsy totals CHF 25,000.
+It is awarded annually to researchers working in Switzerland as start-up funding for larger research projects.
 Applications from researchers carrying out studies on causes of and therapies for epilepsies are especially welcome.

 The Alfred Hauptmann Award is bestowed together with the German and Austrian epileptology associations to individuals or working groups for the best experimental or clinical research in the field of epileptology in German‐speaking countries.
 It is awarded every two years and totals EUR 10,000.

 Submissions should be works written in German or English that have been published or accepted for publication.
 They should be accompanied by the applicant’s curriculum vitae, a comment from the chair of the applicant’s home clinic/institution and, where there are several authors, an indication of the degree of involvement of each author.

 The award is named after the German neurologist Alfred Hauptmann, who discovered the anticonvulsant efficacy of phenobarbital in 1912 and had to emigrate from Germany in 1933 because of his Jewish origins.

 Every three years, the author of the best doctoral thesis in the field of epileptology from a Swiss university is awarded the Prize for Best Dissertation worth CHF 1,000.
 Applications are not restricted to the field of medicine and are equally welcome from those studying related disciplines such as psychology or pharmacology whose work deals with epilepsy.

 The Swiss League Against Epilepsy (Epilepsy League) is a specialist organisation which works throughout Switzerland and at the same time represents the Swiss Chapter of the International League Against Epilepsy (ILAE).